Recon-Fuzz/setup-helpers/README.md

 The primary functions of interest when setting up a suite are:
 - `_addActor` - allows adding a new address as an actor that can be tracked
-- `_switchActor` - allows the fuzzer to change the actor returned by `_getActor`
-  - this should be exposed in a target function that can be called by the fuzzer to test random combinations of actors calling state changing target functions
+- `_switchActor` - this should be exposed in a target function that can be called by the fuzzer to randomly switch between actors

 To use the actors stored in the ActorManager, add the `asActor` modifier on all of your target function handlers which pranks as the currently set actor.

 For privileged functions you can use the `asAdmin` modifier which calls the target functions as the tester contract (`address(this)`).
 The tester contract is typically set as the default admin address by convention.

 ## [AssetManager](https://github.com/Recon-Fuzz/setup-helpers/blob/main/src/AssetManager.sol)